+This published material is developed as a tool to standardize the training of Unani medicine.
 All reasonable precautions have been taken by WHO to verify the information contained in this publication.
-However, the published material is being distributed without warranty of any kind, either expressed or implied.
+However, publication of the material by WHO does not imply any endorsement, certification, warranty of fitness, or recommendation, either expressed or implied, by WHO of Unani medicine, its effectiveness or safety, and does not imply a preference over any other medical practice.
 The responsibility for the interpretation and use of the material lies with the reader.
 In no event shall WHO be liable for damages arising from its use.

-Design and layout by Inis Communication
+Design by Inis Communication